 Taxis around the city cost about 1000₸/US$2.60.
 You can use the Yandex Taxi Hailing app to order a taxi if you have data/WiFi access and a phone number that can receive messages in Kazakhstan.
 If you have no internet access, just stand on the side of the road and put your hand out like your hailing a bus.
 An unofficial taxi will stop for you within minutes.

 Shared taxis are available for inter-city routes, with prices that vary depending on the distance travelled.
-Zharkent to Almaty should be about 4000₸/US$10.
+The 4 hour drive from Zharkent to Almaty should be about 4000₸/US$10.

-Almaty is no longer the capital, but it’s still the cultural and commercial centre of Kazakhstan.
+Almaty was the capital of Kazakhstan from 1991 to 1997.
+It may no longer be the capital, but it’s still the cultural and commercial centre of Kazakhstan.
 It is said to be the origin of the modern apple.
 The first part of the name Almaty means Apple.
 Hence the apple heart in this picture.

 For a place that has a decent number of Muslims and Christians, you won’t see many mosques or churches.
 While they hold their faith dear, Kazakhs will not necessarily outwardly show it by wearing certain clothes or worshipping at churches and mosques.